alex-agency/XYC/README.md

 # Changelog

+1.0.2 (Oct 2016) by Alex
+- Added 640x480 and 848x480 resolutions for FPV
+- Added AV out support for all resolutions

 1.0.1 (Feb 2016) by Alex
 - Simplified user interface for support different languages
 - Updated support for 8 languages